adelaidad/1300-project1/README.md

-# 1300-project1
+# Project 1

-Project 1 for INFO 1300 -- Movie Reciew Personal Website
+**Submission Instructions:** Stage, commit, and push your changed files.
+Then complete the submission form.